 What Exactly is a Warranty?

 Technically, it’s known as ‘latent defects insurance’.
-The warranty provider will check your plans (known as a technical audit) and inspect the house whilst under construction.
+The warranty provider will check your plans and inspect the house (known as a technical audit) while under construction.

 Isn’t This All Covered By Regular Building Inspections?